SOLUTION FOCUS GROWS MULTOTEC FOOTPRINT IN WEST AFRICA

 “The fewer operator interventions there are, the more precise the results from the automated, mechanical samplers are likely to be,” he says.
 “Our design therefore prioritises reliability, with features such as hard-wired electricals, automated wash-water systems and ergonomic composite sample volumes.”

 Such has been the success of the Multotec samplers that they are now present on more than 30 sites around West Africa.
 Support from Multotec’s Ghana branch reaches countries including Burkina Faso, Guinea, Guinea-Bissau, Liberia, Mali and Sierra Leone.

-Join our Milling & Classification Customer Training Workshop
+Join our Dense Medium Separation (DMS) Customer Training Workshop

 Confirm your interest in attending the Dense Medium Separation Customer Training Workshop by printing and completing the registration form and emailing it to: READ MORE

 New Agent in Turkey to Boost Multotec Presence

 Multotec has appointed Istanbul-based Turbo Ltd as its new agent in Turkey, according to Bart Malan, Multotec’s international business development manager for Eurasia.
 READ MORE

 Representative Sampling: Key to success in Africa’s commodities

 West Africa is a growing market for Multotec samplers and services, and the company has been active in the region with its proven samplers at over 30 sites.
 READ MORE